Mobile marketing is one of the fastest developing markets around. Is there still space for innovation? Let’s find out!

-The market has plenty of messaging apps: WhatsApp, Facebook Messenger, WeChat, Kik, Allo, Skype, Viber, Twitter, Telegram and iMessage are a few examples.
-You can probably guess, that this market is incredibly competitive.
+The market has plenty of messaging apps: WhatsApp, Facebook Messenger, WeChat, Kik, Allo, Skype, Viber, Twitter, Telegram and iMessage are some examples.
+You can probably guess that this market is incredibly competitive.
 There are so many different companies which all offer similar services.
 Of course, every company has their own Unique Selling Point.
 Skype and WhatsApp allow you to call your friends.
 Twitter gives you a sense of awareness of everything that goes on in the world, etc.

 The study, led by Nottingham Trent University, has discovered that the average person checks their device 85 times a day, spending a total of five hours browsing the web and using apps.

-Let’s be honest here: almost everyone who has hands to hold a phone, has one.
+Let’s be honest here: almost everyone who has hands to hold a phone has a phone.
 Phones have become part of our lives, almost an addiction.
 Dscout has researched just how much we use our phones:

 - People touch their phones around 2.617 times a day on average.
 Wow!

 - People have about 76 sessions each day, where they visit social media or play games.

 - 52% of the time, people only unlock their phone to use 1 app